longtailfinancial/TokenEngineering/README.md

 # TokenEngineering
-This branch of repo brings all models in LTF to packages.
+This branch of repo will have all token engineering models in LTF to packages for further usage.